HighZ-FIC/highz-fic.github.io/src/opening.md

 # Job Opening

 HighZ has a wide range of student and post doc opportunity’s across the center.
 Many of these opportunities involve collaborative research driven by more than one institution.
-If you have questions, you can reach out individual institutions listed in the ads.
+If you have questions, you can reach out individual institution listed in the ads.

 **Current Job Posting**:  Point of contact in parenthesis.